MilosMiki/todo-list/README.md

 ### Android studio
 Open android studio and run app
 - Make sure USB install is allowed on the Android device!

+### Install
+adb install app-release.apk
+- run it from the project directory android/app/release in terminal
+- must uninstall build version of app due to signature